Nothing makes a new parent swoon like when babies smile their first toothless smile!

 The first “real” smile:

-Babies typically can smile voluntarily in response to something that actually makes them happy around six to ten weeks of age.
+Babies typically can smile voluntarily in response to something that makes them happy around six to ten weeks of age.

 You can help encourage the first smile!